braccomatteo/Multi-TST-CycleGAN/README.md

-# NLP Project Repository - Multistyle Text Style Transfer using GAN
+# Multistyle Text Style Transfer using GAN
-## Students: S319845 BRACCO MATTEO - S323173 LA ROTA FRANCESCO - S304046 SGRILLO MICHELE
 ## Introduction

 This GitHub repository contains files that are relevant for the Group 20 Project on Multistyle Text Style Transfer, using both the Amazon and Author datasets.